 Thorough Filtration System In The UTB

 Systems for cleaning water can range from a few dollars for water purification tablets to hundreds of dollars for stand-alone systems.
 While the more expensive systems might be nice to have, I wanted to find a reasonably priced, mobile system.
-I found the Ultimate Outdoor Travel Bottle by Epic Water Filters for $34; right in the range of how much I want to spend.
-The Epic Filter can produce up to one hundred gallons of drinkable water.
+I found the Nalgene OG Ultimate Outdoor Travel Bottle by Epic Water Filters for $36 on Amazon.
+This was right in the range of how much I wanted to spend.
+The Epic Outdoor Adventure Filter can produce up to one hundred gallons of drinkable water.
 On a per gallon basis, this is a solid investment.
 Moreover, the Epic Filter has been independently tested to EPA standards and NSF/ANSI standards to remove the following: